apankrat/notes/fast-case-folding/README.md

         02f8 | 0000 0000 0000 0000 0000 0000 0000 0000 | 0368
              | 0001 0000 0001 0000 0000 0000 0001 0000 | 0370
                                                         ...
       This little maneuver reduces our table by 112 entries (14 rows x 8), and that's just for these two blocks.

+5. Taking the idea a bit further, we have no constraints on where in the table our *zero-filled* block should be.

+   So we find a pair of blocks that have the largest *zero-filled* overlap and we place our zero-filled block between them.

+   Once the blocks are in this new order, we squish them This brings the total number of entries down to **3866**.

-5. Finally, the index and the table are merged into a single array.
+6. Finally, the index and the table are merged into a single array.

-   The `casemap_lower[]` from the Wine's code comprises two separate parts
+   The `casemap_lower[]` comprises two distinct parts.
-   - it starts with 256 entries of the index, followed by the actual blocks with deltas.
+   It starts with 256 index entries, followed by 3866 deltas, to the grand total of **4122**.

    Going back to the `towlower()` code -